ChangeGamer

 Tooling landscape

 OpenRouter — hosted SaaS aggregator (no self-host option).
-One OpenAI-compatible API reaching 400+ models from 60+ providers.
-Passes through provider pricing; charges no markup on requests.
+One OpenAI-compatible API reaching 400+ models from 70+ providers.
+Per-token rates match provider-published prices (no per-token markup), but a platform fee (~5.5%, minimum $0.80) applies on credit purchases.
 Includes an Auto Router (powered by NotDiamond) that selects the best model per prompt automatically.
 Useful for latency-based and cost-based routing without running infrastructure.
 Source: openrouter.ai/docs.

 Portkey — open-source AI gateway (Apache 2.0, gateway 2.0 fully open-sourced March 2026; github.com/Portkey-AI/gateway) with a managed SaaS cloud option.
 Routes to 250+ providers; includes semantic caching, guardrails, RBAC, observability, and MCP gateway support.
-Palo Alto Networks announced its acquisition of Portkey in April 2026 (expected to close later in 2026).
+Acquired by Palo Alto Networks (completed May 29, 2026); Portkey's gateway now serves as the AI Gateway layer for Palo Alto's Prisma AIRS platform.
+The open-source routing engine remains on GitHub under Apache 2.0; managed-tier features (observability storage, semantic caching at scale, team RBAC) stay cloud-only.
 Source: portkey.ai/docs.

 Cloudflare AI Gateway — hosted SaaS (no self-host; Cloudflare-infrastructure only).
 Free tier available.
 One URL change routes any supported provider through Cloudflare's edge.
 Features: caching, rate limiting, logging, guardrails, request retry/fallback.
 Added a unified REST API (api.cloudflare.com) in May 2026.
 Source: developers.cloudflare.com/ai-gateway.

 Helicone — open-source LLM observability platform and AI gateway (github.com/Helicone/helicone; YC W23).
 Integration model: change one URL.
 Provides request logging, cost tracking, caching, rate limiting, and agent trace inspection.
 Self-host via Docker/Helm or use the SaaS cloud (10k requests/month free).
-Actively maintained as of June 2026.
+Acquired by Mintlify (March 3, 2026); now in maintenance mode — security patches, bug fixes, and new-model support only, no active feature development.

 RouteLLM — open-source model router framework (Apache 2.0; github.com/lm-sys/routellm; by LMSYS / Anyscale).
 Trains classifiers on human preference data to predict which model will produce better output.
 Routes simpler queries to cheap models, complex ones to capable models.
 Exposes an OpenAI-compatible server.
 Not a full gateway (no caching, key management, etc.) — a focused cost-based routing layer.